loganlennox/yt-songify/README.md

 # yt-songify
-Downloads and properly formats videos from YouTube as mp3 files
+Command-line tool that downloads content from YouTube as mp3 files and adds proper mp3 metadata.